chrislintw/novelte/README.md

 # README

-It just practice building a project with TDD.
+This is a small project for my friend.